karinakozarova/Ruby_training/README.md

 # Operators and operations
 == is greater than =	<br>
+... operator includes a range's first num and excludes the last
+.. operator includes both the first and the last num in the range
 <blockquote>
 PEMDAS =  Parentheses Exponents Multiplication Division Addition Subtraction
 </blockquote>